open-sdg/open-sdg/docs/faq.md

 Yes.
 Open SDG is open source and is free for anyone to reuse.

+## What resources do I need to set up an Open SDG platform?

+To set up the platform out of the box and carry out basic customisations, you will need to use a computer and GitHub.
+If you want to customise your platform further, you may need additional technical resource such as a developer.

 ## How do I copy the Open SDG platform?

 The [Quick start](quick-start.md) guide gives technical